rudeboybert/travis_rmd_test/README.md

 If you use this repo's RStudio Project contents as a template for assigning student problem sets and projects (in particular the `.travis.yml` & `_build.sh` files), then students will be able to check for themselves on GitHub whether their work is reproducible.

+Shout out to @ismayc for his help with travis-ci.

 ## Instructions

 Take it for a test drive!